-We consent to the reference to our firm under the caption "Experts" in the Registration Statement (Form S-3) and related Prospectus of Odetics, Inc. for the registration of 308,528 shares of its Class A Common Stock and to the incorporation by reference therein of our report dated May 4, 1998 with respect to the consolidated financial statements and schedule of Odetics, Inc. included in its Annual Report (Form 10-K) for the year ended March 31, 1998, filed with the Securities and Exchange Commission.
+We consent to the reference to our firm under the caption "Experts" in the Registration Statement (Form S-3) and related Prospectus of Odetics, Inc. for the registration of 53,343 shares of its Class A Common Stock and to the incorporation by reference therein of our report dated May 11, 1999, except for Note 1 as to which the date is June 24, 1999, with respect to the consolidated financial statements and schedule of Odetics, Inc. included its Annual Report (Form 10-K/A) for the year ended March 31, 1999, filed with the Securities and Exchange Commission.